Germany’s Data Protection Law: Trends, Opportunities & Conflicts

 Enforcement is split between the Federal level and the 16 separate Lander (state) Data Protection Authorities, and each Land has its own courts.
 Appeals can sometimes go to a higher federal court.
 In addition, regulatory traditions vary with some DPAs favouring a stricter interpretation of the law while others are more pragmatic.

-The Head of International transfers at Bavaria’s Data Protection Authority and Covington & Burling’s lawyers from its Frankfurt and London offices will explain the issues.
-We invite company perspectives.
+Speakers from various German Data Protection Autorities and Covington & Burling’s lawyers from its Frankfurt and London offices will explain the issues.

-Attending this one day conference will enable you to:
+Attending this series of webinars will enable you to:

 - Understand the long-term influence of data protection and consumer law on national competition law.
 The Federal Cartel Office’s decision in the Facebook case has been appealed from a Land court to a higher federal court.